northlh/2026_nvhackathon/cowy_point_correction/README.md

 ### prepare data usage arguments are configs, terrain path, and ifs path
 ### train the model
 ### evaluate the models

+### run this script without the arguments or it will copy the dataset
 ```bash

 python scripts/prepare_data.py configs/ifs_v1.yaml \